landenenglish/ChatKitPlayground/README.md

 **Solution:**

-1. Verify `OPENAI_API_KEY` is correct and from the same org/project
+1. Verify your domain is in the OpenAI allowlist
-2. Check that workflow is published in Agent Builder
+2. Check that `NUXT_PUBLIC_DOMAIN_KEY` matches the public key from OpenAI
 3. Ensure `NUXT_PUBLIC_WORKFLOW_ID` matches exactly
-4. Confirm API key hasn't expired
+4. Confirm workflow is published in Agent Builder

 ### Messages Don't Send